Candidussp/warnation/README.md

 - Begginer default Max stats, H=300, E=500, A= 20
 - Army training and purchase System**
 - Invasion: Battle logic and ary loses in battle if VICTORY, chances of critical hit,dodge,random exp earn per attack,
-- steal defenders players cash per ATTACK.
+- Steal defending players cash per ATTACK.
 DEFENDER auto counters (win or lose) .
 - Each attack costs 1 ammo. if 0 ammo, out of Ammo. if health less than 15%, health too low, cant attack.
 - Battle outcome: ATTACKERS total attack VS Defenders total defence, exp for attack on bots random 5-15, attack on players random 8-35.
 - No rewards if defeated.. just ship army and hp lose depends on the damage taken.